-Why are they such a big deal?
+Why are all these stocks such a big deal?

 Each company has been known to move markets and transform not just their own industries, but also how we all live.